karthiksri1999/Trusted_shops_Test_task/README.md

 Here's a step-by-step guide on how to execute the test:

 # Step 1: Install Selenium WebDriver
-//Install the Selenium WebDriver package for Python using pip: pip install selenium
+### Install the Selenium WebDriver package for Python using pip: pip install selenium

 # Step 2: Set up the test environment
-//Import the necessary modules and set up the WebDriver to use a browser for automation.
+### Import the necessary modules and set up the WebDriver to use a browser for automation.
 For this test, I am using Google Chrome:

 import time
 from selenium import webdriver